Skip to content

 How earning works in Zagreb

 The First 15 challenge pays ten dollars for fifteen check-ins at any cafe in thirty days.
 The Daily 50 challenge pays up to three hundred fifty dollars at the Origin tier for fifty check-ins in ninety days.
 The Pulled 300 challenge, the highest annual reward, pays up to ten thousand dollars at the Origin tier for three hundred unique specialty shops in eighteen months.
-Zagreb’s shop density makes these challenges achievable for an active coffee drinker.
+Zagreb’s 482 specialty shops make even the top milestone challenges achievable for a serious coffee drinker.

 Get Pulled

 Download Pulled.
-Check in at any coffee shop.
-Earn real PayPal cash.
+Check in at any cafe in Zagreb.
+Earn real PayPal cash on every visit.

 Download on the App StoreGet it on Google Play